maxboisvert/vim-tab-send/README.md

 ```

 ## Usage
 Open another terminal tab in the same folder then your current vim session and start `tab_receive`.
-From vim, you can now call `TabSend your bash command`.
+From vim, you can now call `:TabSend your bash command with file %`.

 ## Tmux configuration